wmo-raf/adl/README.md

 #### Importing from WMO OSCAR Surface

+The quickest way to load stations is by importing from the [WMO OSCAR Surface](https://oscar.wmo.int/surface/#/) database.

-You can import stations from the WMO OSCAR Surface database by clicking on the `Station` link on the left sidebar and then clicking on the `Load Stations from OSCAR Surface` button.
+You can do so by clicking on the `Stations` link on the left sidebar and then clicking on the `Load Stations from OSCAR Surface` button.

-This will load stations from the OSCAR Surface database and you can select the stations to add to the network.
+This will load stations from the OSCAR Surface database, and you can select the stations to add to the network.

 ![Load Stations from OSCAR Surface](docs/_static/images/user/oscar_stations_list.png)